 Schiphol's general aviaton area, and the technical area where you can see aircraft parked on aprons lower than boats in the adjacent canal!
 This area is easy to find and accessible from the Fokkerweg (from the south), the Schipholdijk (from the motorway) and the perimeter road (Loevesteinse Randweg, from the central area).
 Coming from the latter, the first hangar one passes is the police hangar.
 Photography on the GA apron is possible with steps, fee-less short-term parking should be no problem.

-The new GA terminal on the northern edge of the apron has taken out the spot between its location and the Coast Guard (former DDA) hangar, but other spots are largely untouched.
-Bombardier's activities have been bringing interesting extra visitors since 2010.
-Aircraft in the maintenance base - actually all of the area between spot 7 and 8 - usually cannot be photographed from outside the fence but some registrations can be read off.
+The general aviation terminal and related security and privacy concerns have taken out the spots on both sides of the coast guard hangar, but other spots are largely untouched.
+Bombardier's activities have unfortunately ceased again, after an interesting six years since 2010.
+Be advised that here too, extensive construction work is taking place leading to changed road structures and temporary closure of parts of the area.
+Aircraft in the maintenance base - actually all of the area between spot 8 and 9 - usually cannot be photographed from outside the fence but some registrations can be read off.

 Once a wasteland, this is the third official viewing area combined with a fast food restaurant.
 Often not the best option though due to backlight and lack of traffic (runway 09/27 is the most noise-sensitive one).
 However, a large part of the central area and East (GAT and maintenance base) are visible from here.
 With this runway active expect landings on 27 or departures from 09; they are rarely the other way around.